Kena Upanishad: Chronology

 The chronology of Kena Upanishad, like other Vedic texts, is unclear and contested by scholars.
 All opinions rest on scanty evidence, an analysis of archaism, style and repetitions across texts, driven by assumptions about likely evolution of ideas, and on presumptions about which philosophy might have influenced which other Indian philosophies.

-Phillips dates Kena Upanishad as having been composed after Brihadaranyaka, Chandogya, Isha, Taittiriya and Aitareya (pre-6th century BCE), but before Katha, Mundaka, Prasna, Mandukya, Svetasvatara and Maitri Upanishads, as well as before the earliest Buddhist Pali and Jaina canons.
+Phillips dates the Kena Upanishad as having been composed after Brihadaranyaka, Chandogya, Isha, Taittiriya and Aitareya (pre-6th century BCE), but before Katha, Mundaka, Prasna, Mandukya, Svetasvatara and Maitri Upanishads, as well as before the earliest Buddhist Pali and Jaina canons.

-Ranade posits a view similar to Phillips, with slightly different ordering, placing Kena chronological composition in the third group of ancient Upanishads.
-Paul Deussen considers Kena Upanishad to be bridging a period of prose composition and fusion of poetic creativity with ideas.
+Ranade posits a view similar to that of Phillips, with slightly different ordering, placing the Kena Upanishad's chronological composition in the third group of ancient Upanishads.
+Paul Deussen considers the Kena Upanishad to be bridging a period of prose composition and fusion of poetic creativity with ideas.
 Winternitz considers the Kena Upanishad as pre-Buddhist, pre-Jaina literature.

 The text is likely from about the middle of 1st millennium BCE.
-Many of the ideas found in Kena Upanishads have more ancient roots.
-For example, the ideas in verse 2 of Kena Upanishad are found in the oldest Brihadaranyaka Upanishad's chapter 4.4, as well as the second oldest Chandogya Upanishad's chapter 8.12.
+Many of the ideas found in the Kena Upanishads have more ancient roots.
+For example, the ideas in verse 2 of the Kena Upanishad are found in the oldest Brihadaranyaka Upanishad's chapter 4.4, as well as the second oldest Chandogya Upanishad's chapter 8.12.

 Structure

 Kena Upanishad has three parts: 13 verses in the first part, 15 paragraphs in the second part, and 6 paragraphs in the epilogue.
 These are distributed in four khaṇḍas (खण्ड, sections or volumes).
 The first Khanda has 8 verses, the second has 5 verses.
 The third Khanda has 12 paragraphs, while the fourth khanda has the remaining 9 (3 paragraphs of main text and 6 paragraphs of the epilogue).

-The first two Khandas of Kena Upanishad are poems, the last two are prose, with one exception.
+The first two Khandas of the Kena Upanishad are poems, the last two are prose, with one exception.
 Paragraph 9 is prose and structurally out of place, which has led scholars to state that the paragraph 9 was inserted or is a corrupted version of the original manuscript in a more modern era.
-Another odd structural feature of Kena Upanishad's poetic Khandas is verse 3, which has 8 lines (typically marked as 3a and 3b), while all other poetic verses in the first two sections are only 4 lines of mathematical metric construction.
+Another odd structural feature of the Kena Upanishad's poetic Khandas is verse 3, which has 8 lines (typically marked as 3a and 3b), while all other poetic verses in the first two sections are only 4 lines of mathematical metric construction.

-There are some differences in the positioning of Kena Upanishad in manuscripts discovered in different parts of India.
+There are some differences in the positioning of the Kena Upanishad in manuscripts discovered in different parts of India.
 It is, for example, the ninth chapter of Talavakara Brahmana in south Indian manuscripts and as mentioned in the Bhasya (commentary) by Shankara, while the Burnell manuscript of sections of Sama Veda places it in the tenth Anuvaka of the fourth chapter (inside Jaiminia Brahmana).

 The Kena Upanishad is accepted as part of Sama Veda, but it is also found in manuscripts of Atharva collection.
 The difference between the two versions is minor and structural - in Sama Veda manuscripts, the Kena Upanishad has four sections, while the Atharva manuscripts show no such division into sections.